a-bentofreire/abeamer/docs/sources/config-file.md

 Due the fact that html page layout has its own quirks, it's many times necessary for the `.scss` files have access to the page dimensions to correctly position elements within the page.
 Since scss can't import json files, it's thus required to have `.scss` file with information regarding page dimensions.
-The server agent also requires to have access to such information.
+The render server agent also requires to have access to such information.
 Instead of having a complex communication system or different files (one `.json` and other `.scss`) format, having a solution with one single `.ini` file with a simple format that serves all purposes turn out to be one of the simplest solutions.
 Although, it has `.scss` format, it was decided to have `.ini` extension to prevent